babashka/nbb/README.md

 #js [#js ["foo" "bar"]]
 ```

+## Startup time

-The script takes about 200ms seconds to run on my laptop when ran as a globally
+The above script takes about 200ms seconds to run on my laptop when ran as a
-installed `nodashka`, but unfortunately `npx` adds another 300ms or so.
+globally installed `nodashka`, but unfortunately `npx` adds another 300ms or so.

+To get faster startup time, use `$(npm bin)/nodashka script.cljs`.

 ## Reagent